pishleback/Algebraeon/README.md

 # Contributing

-Contributions are welcome.
-There are two primary ways to contribute:
+Contributions are welcome and I am happy to do some hand-holding to help out new contributors.
+See below for the best ways to get started with contributions.

 ## Using the issue tracker